Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Real dataset example

 Note that in this case, the function $b$ is in general neither concave, nor convex on the entire interval $[0,1]$.
-We claim that the condition $b''(z)b(z) - b'(z)^2 \geq 0$ for all $z \in [0,1]$ is fulfilled, which is necessary in order to obtain a distribution function due to Proposition \ref{prop exp curve 1}.
-Moreover, the density for $z\in[0,1)$ reads
+We claim that $b''(z)b(z) - b'(z)^2 \geq 0$ holds for all $z \in [0,1]$, which is a necessary condition in order to obtain a distribution function due to Proposition \ref{prop exp curve 1}.
+Moreover, the density for $z\in[0,1)$ reads as

 with point mass in $z=1$

 and mean